 -

-Online Software Platforms: There are many different tools for work and play that people can use to collaborate, share, play games, and interact with others across the globe.
+Online Software Platforms: There are many different tools for work and play that people can use to collaborate, share, play games, and interact with others across the global workforce.

-HR Cloud is a perfect example of an online software platform designed to optimize the employee onboarding experience:
+HR Cloud is a perfect example of an online software platform designed to optimize the employee onboarding process.

-The internet can be a powerful tool for helping you highlight the workplace culture and encourage job seekers to apply for open positions.
+The internet, as a public network, can be a powerful tool for helping you highlight the workplace culture and encourage job seekers to apply for open positions.
 You can achieve this through the use of internet-based tools, such as social media, email, websites, and various others.

 Here Are Some Ways To Use the Internet in Your Business: